Connect with others who understand.

 Anticoagulants

-Anticoagulants, also called blood thinners, reduce the clumping of blood cells, thereby reducing the risk of clots.
+Anticoagulants, also known as blood thinners, help prevent blood cells from sticking together and forming clots.
+By doing this, they lower the chance of clots forming in your blood vessels, which can help reduce the risk of serious health issues like strokes or heart attacks.
 The most common anticoagulant drug used in the treatment of pulmonary hypertension is warfarin (Coumadin).

 Diuretics

 Also called water pills, diuretics are often prescribed to treat high blood pressure.
-This class of drugs works by eliminating sodium and water through urination, thereby lowering pulmonary blood pressure.
+This kind of drug works by getting rid of sodium and water through urination, thereby lowering pulmonary blood pressure.
 Common diuretics include:

 • Furosemide (Lasix)